Please be patient while the applet is loaded (60K)...

 Also, for those familiar with the dot product, it is possible to check that the columns of this array, or matrix as it is known, are perpendicular throughout.
 Any matrix whose columns form mutually perpendicular vectors is called an orthogonal matrix.

-Once we know the positions of the three axes, we can apply the same rotation to any figure at all.
-In this case, we rotate a cube along with the axes.
-This is the basis of the rotations that show up in computer animation, and in other applications in 3D computer graphics.
+Once we know the positions of the two axes, we can apply the same rotation to any figure at all.
+In this case, we rotate a square along with the axes.
+This is the basis of the rotations that show up in computer animation, and in other applications in two-dimensional computer graphics.

 [an error occurred while processing this directive]